gabrielgrs1/teste-idwall/README.md

 ## How It Works

 User informs an invalid email and triggers the `login` button.
-After this it is redirected to the Husky image preview screen and you can navigate between the categories in the navigation bar below.
+After this it is redirected to the `Husky image preview screen` and you can navigate between the categories in the `navigation bar` below.
 If you want to see the photo in more detail the user can click on the photo and see it in its actual size.

 ## Decisions taken during development
+  1. Library decisions:
+    - Butterknife: I decided to use butterknife to increase productivity at the time of bind and listeners from some views
+    - Retrofit: I decided to use the retrofit to consume the API's for facilitating the treatment of callbacks, speed in the transmission and being a library that is very common in the day-to-day of most mobile development companies.
+    - Picasso:
+    - Sneaker
+    - AHBottomNavigation
+    - okHttpLogInterceptor
+    - Facebook Shimmer
+  2. Architeture decisions:
+    -